Genetics, Chronic Fatigue Syndrome, and Long Covid

 Links between ME/CFS and viral infections:

-For some patients, ME/CFS seems to be triggered by an acute infection, usually viral.
+For many patients, ME/CFS seems to be triggered by an acute infection, usually viral.
 One study found that almost two-thirds of ME/CFS patients reported an infection-related onset.[ref]
 Not all ME/CFS cases seem to be infection-triggered, though.

 An autoimmune component likely exists for some ME/CFS patients.
 Research shows genetic variants with links to autoimmune diseases also have links to ME/CFS in patients with an initial viral cause.[ref]